The University of Vermont Catamount Recovery Program (CRP)

 - Accountability for recovering students that comes from self, peers, and higher education staff;

 - A normative college experience for individuals in recovery apart from the culture of drinking/use that is present on today’s campuses

-The CRC has a Director, and counseling staff available for CRC members, but the community of CRC students are the most valued members of the team.
-Each CRC member is asked to be supportive of the ideals of the community and each member’s commitment to sobriety.
+The CRP has a Director and a Coordinator, as well as counseling staff available for CRP members, but the community of CRP students are the most valued members of the team.
+Each CRP member is asked to be supportive of the ideals of the community and each member’s commitment to sobriety.